 Octopus makes it easy to manage repeatable deployments by separating design and deploy time concerns, meaning you only need to worry about what version of a container you wish to deploy when rolling out a new deployment.

 Iterate individually or progress collectively

-Microservices are an increasingly popular development strategy that allows focused teams to deliver small changes quickly within larger ecosystem.
+Microservices are an increasingly popular development strategy that allow focused teams to deliver small changes quickly within a larger ecosystem.

-However, it is not an uncommon requirement to progress a set of individual microservices with known versions to the next environment.
+However, it's not an uncommon requirement to progress a set of individual microservices with known versions to the next environment.
 While such dependencies are discouraged in microservice architectures, company testing or external regulations may demand that your environments be in a well known state at any point in time.

-Octopus can model these development strategies, whether your teams promote individual microservices through environments independently, or sets of microservices are promoted together.
+Octopus can model these development strategies, whether your team promotes individual microservices through environments independently, or sets of microservices are promoted together.